dotnet/Silk.NET/documentation/proposals/Proposal - 3.0 & 3.X Software Development Plan.md

 - iOS support has been added for Windowing and Input, and have received initial testing on this platform.
 - If time permits, a start has been made on the SIMD APIs in Maths.
 No work has been done on integrating it into the other Maths types.

 3.0 Preview 3 is not a production-ready preview and is very experimental.
-This preview should aim to release in early October.

 ### 3.0 Preview 4